 After North Dakota voters struck down Legalize ND's adult-use cannabis legalization measure in 2018, the group came back with what campaign chairman David Owen called a "compromise bill" that he initially hoped to qualify for the 2020 ballot.
 Unfortunately, due to COVD the group was unable to collect the necessary signatures to get on the ballot and have refocused their efforts on the 2022 ballot.

-In effort to discourage activists from pursuing a far-reaching cannabis legalization plan via ballot initiative, the House Human Services Committee approved a bill to legalize cannabis in limited capacity.
+In effort to discourage activists from pursuing a far-reaching cannabis legalization plan via ballot initiative, the House Human Services Committee approved a bill to legalize cannabis in limited capacity, though nothing material has happened yet.